apoorvcurry21/AG-Portfolio/README.md

 ---

-## Customization 🎨
+## Making It Your Own 🎨

-### 1. Update Images 🖼️
+### 1. Update Your Images 🖼️

-Go to `src/img/` and replace the images with your own.
-Make sure:
+Head to `src/img/` and swap out the images with your own:
-- Your profile picture is named `self.png` (preferably with a transparent background)
+- Profile picture should be `self.png` (transparent background works best)
-- Project screenshots are named `mock1.png`, `mock2.png`, etc.
+- Project screenshots should be named `mock1.png`, `mock2.png`, etc.

-### 2. Edit `Info.js`
+### 2. Personalize Your Info

-Open `src/info/Info.js` in a code editor and update:
+Open `src/info/Info.js` and customize:
-- Name, title, and social links
+- Your personal details and social links
-- Color scheme (`colors` array)
+- Color scheme to match your style
-- Portfolio projects (titles, links, images)
+- Your projects and their details

-### 3. Deploy 🚀
+### 3. Deploy Your Portfolio

-Once you're happy with your changes:
+When you're ready to share your work:
 ```bash
 npm run build
 ```
-Then deploy using:
+Deploy using:
-- GitHub Pages
+- Vercel (super easy and recommended)
 - Netlify
-- Vercel (recommended for easy setup)
+- GitHub Pages

 ---